Showing posts with label guides. Show all posts

 March 23, 2019

-Everyone met at Coldwater Books and began boarding the trolley at 9:30AM.
+Everyone met at Coldwater Books and began boarding the trolley at 9:30 A.M.

 The trolley was taking a group on a "Tour of the Faith of our Fathers" Historic Churches of Tuscumbia.

-Ron Hudson said that the Georgian Gothic-style First Presbyterian Church was Alabama's oldest house of continual worship and where the Keller Family worshiped for over a century.
+Ron Hudson said that the Georgian Gothic-style First Presbyterian Church was Alabama's oldest house of continual worship, and where the Keller Family worshiped for over a century.

 Helen Keller was a Baptist here.

-Notable Tuscumbians that attended her were
+Notable Tuscumbians who attended her were

 Brig.
-Gen. James Deshler, CSA; Alabama Governor Robert Burns Lindsay; Judge John Anthony Steele, delegate to the State Secession Convention and Thomas Limerick, first mayor of Tuscumbia and original trustee of the church.
+Gen. James Deshler, CSA; Alabama Governor Robert Burns Lindsay; Judge John Anthony Steele, delegate to the State Secession Convention; and Thomas Limerick, first mayor of Tuscumbia and original trustee of the church.

-We explored the architecture and history of the First Presbyterian Church, Lesley Temple, and First Baptist Church, three of Tuscumbia’s oldest churches, and how the faith of our fathers impacted the growth of Tuscumbia
+We explored the architecture and history of the First Presbyterian Church, Lesley Temple, and First Baptist Church, three of Tuscumbia's oldest and most historic churches.
+We examined how the faith of our ancestors influenced the growth of Tuscumbia.

-Lesley Temple (built around a log cabin the original building)
+Lesley Temple (built around a log cabin, the original building)

 Lesley Temple (original light fixture from Presbyterian Church

 Our tour guides were Ron Hudson and Lt.
-Col. Arthur Graves the oldest member of Lesley Temple very knowledgeable about the history of Tuscumbia.
+Col. Arthur Graves, the oldest member of Lesley Temple, who was very knowledgeable about the history of Tuscumbia.